alejandro61299/Minimaps_Personal_Research/docs/index.md

  Transfrom Map Coordinates to Minimap Pixel Cordinates.
 Very similar to the MapToWorldF function on M_Map.

   #### **Test**
-The texture of the minimap will be well generated and you will be able to see it but will be static .
-You can also see the indicator of the player's position and you can even add alerts by clicking on the map.
+The texture of the minimap will be well generated and you will be able to see it but it will be static.
+You will also see the position indicator of the player and you can even add alerts by clicking on the map.

  #### **Solution**
 ```cpp